Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: The Kuramoto--Sivashinsky Equation

+A unique representation of the KS dynamics on a periodic domain (\ref{eq:ks}) requires the use of symmetry-reduced coordinates, so that all solutions related by the above described symmetries coincide.
+In general, the construction of a symmetry-reduced representation of a given dynamical system is not straightforward.
+For (\ref{eq:ks}), one such representation was proposed in Ref.~\cite{budanur15prl}.
+However, the issue with this and similar symmetry-reduction approaches is that points that are 'close' in the original phase space of the dynamical system can become 'distant' in the symmetry-reduced coordinates.
+In principle, one could attempt to define an appropriate metric in the symmetry-reduced space, but this again does not appear to be straightforward.

-A unique representation of the KS dynamics requires the use of symmetry reduced coordinates.
-Even though construction of a good symmetry-reduced representation for a given system is not straightforward\cite{budanur15prl}, the use of the Hausdorff distance allows us to use any convenient invariant coordinates.
-In the current work, we will use the magnitudes of the complex Fourier modes, $|a_k|$.
-Even though in this representation we do not distinguish points in phase space with the same Fourier mode magnitudes and different phases, the fact that we are looking at segments of orbits, rather than orbit points, allows us to faithfully distinguish any segments of orbits starting from different initial points in the full phase space.
-In fact, as we demonstrate below, we can even take a subset of $|a_k|$ with selected values of $k$ and still make such a distinction.
+On the other hand, the use of the Hausdorff distances between segments of trajectories instead of the distances between points in phase space allows us to choose any convenient symmetry-invariant coordinates for the construction of the minimal cover.
+Even though such choice of coordinates may identify points in phase space that are not related by the symmetries, the trajectories starting from such points will be different, with non-zero Hausdorff distance between them.
+In the current work, we will use the magnitudes of the complex Fourier modes, $|a_k|$, as the symmetry-invariant coordinates.
+Even though in this representation we do not distinguish points in phase space with the same Fourier mode magnitudes and different phases, the fact that we are looking at segments of trajectories, rather than points, allows us to faithfully distinguish segments starting from different initial points in the full phase space.
+In fact, as we demonstrate below, we can even take a subset of $|a_k|$ and still make such a distinction.
+In the language of Section~\ref{sec:low-dim}, we will use projections of KS solutions on a lower-dimensional space described by a subset of Fourier magnitudes $|a_k|$ with selected values of $k$.